Pro-Ukraine militias stage attack on Russian border regions

 A major oil refinery in Kstovo, just outside the city of Nizhny Novgorod, was attacked by drones early on Tuesday morning, the regional governor said.

-Russia's Lukoil energy giant said it had "temporarily suspended" work at its oil refinery in the town, citing an unspecified "incident".
+Russia's Lukoil energy giant, which owns the refinery, said it had "temporarily suspended" operations there after an unspecified "incident".

 Videos on social media showed a large blaze raging in a facility purported to be the refinery, billowing black smoke into the sky.

-Russia's defence ministry on Tuesday said that it had destroyed 25 drones overnight in seven different regions -- most of which were over the border regions of Belgorod and Kursk.
+Another drone crashed into a fuel depot and ignited a fire in Oryol, around 160 kilometres from the border, according to the regional governor.

-Earlier in Oryol, around 160 kilometres from the border with Ukraine, another drone crashed into a fuel depot and ignited a fire, according to the regional governor.
+Also on Tuesday, Russia's state news agencies cited the defence ministry as saying a Russian Il-76 military transport plane with 15 on board had crashed in the Ivanovo region, around 200 kilometres (125 miles) east of Moscow, after an engine fire.